 For most Tranche 2 businesses — especially solo practitioners and small firms — compliance software is the best value.
 It gives you:

-- Speed: Get compliant in hours, not weeks
+- Speed: Build your AML/CTF program in hours, not weeks

 - Cost: A fraction of consultant fees